 Other tools to spy on your competitor’s Facebook ads are:

 - Use a benchmark tool which uncover your competitors' boosted content

 Keep tabs on your social media competitors' activity with a tool like Socialinsider which shows you what type of content your competitors are boosting and how often.

-You get to work on your analysis as you build it from down up, sideways, horizontally as well vertically.
+You get to work on your analysis as you build it from down, up, sideways, horizontally, and vertically.

-Take keen attention on the insights you draw from your research and analysis.
+Take keen attention to the insights you draw from your research and analysis.
 Whatever you do, do not lose sight of your set goals.

 Before finishing your analysis and sending it to managers, follow these steps: